 ‘I’ll be right down!’
 Granny stands up, and with a last kiss on her granddaughter’s forehead, she goes into the study to make some calls.
 First to Linn’s dad to tell him what happened, and they agree on letting Taïga stay for a couple of days at their place.
 Then she calls the Mullin’s, to let them know about their old horse…

-Granny did exactly the right thing, shipping off her granddaughter to spend a couple of days with her best friend.
-They spend the whole day in her tower room, eating ice cream and watching sad horse movies like “Black Beauty” and “Sea Biscuit”, repeating the films over and over again, crying every time…
+Granny did exactly the right thing, shipping her granddaughter off to spend a couple of days with her best friend.
+They spend the whole day in Linn’s tower room, eating ice cream and watching sad horse movies like “Black Beauty” and “Sea Biscuit”.

-Linn interrupts her ranting about the pictures of Derek and squints at Taïga.
+Linn interrupts her ranting about the pictures of Derek on Taïga’s cell and squints at her friend.
 ‘Can you stop shaking those darn kittens in my face?’

 ‘But I love my slippers!
 Look how cute they are… Meeow.’